History

 A lot goes into orchard management.
 As mentioned above, we mulch with hay whenever possible for weed suppression and cultivation of a healthy root zone.
 We utilize untreated trap crops and sacrifice the fruit to certain pests in the hope that it prevents them from entering the orchard proper and causing damage.
 We collect fallen apples and diseased prunings for burning so they don’t serve as vectors for future pest and disease development.
 In short, we do everything we can to reduce the need to spray — indeed, it’s a rare grower who is enthusiastic about spraying anything.
 Whether you’re spraying conventional or unconventional nutrients, pesticides, fungicides, herbicides, or even beneficial bacteria, it’s a time-consuming, fuel-eating, equipment-wearing hassle, and often a very expensive and potentially dangerous one.
 If a farmer is spraying anything, it’s because he or she truly thinks their crop and livelihood depends on it.
 Talk to us — most farmers would love a chance to have an honest discussion about growing practices rather than be bound by the are-you-organic-or-not litmus test.

 We maintain mason bee houses in the orchard, as well as honeybees and pastured rabbits.
-If we wear any safety clothing/masks while spraying, it’s generally to keep from getting soaked and filthy.
+If we wear any safety clothing/masks while spraying, it’s generally to keep from getting soaked and cold and filthy.
 We don’t spray anything that we consider unsafe to our bees, livestock, or ourselves.
+For the 2025 growing season, we will be deploying:

 AgriPhage: OMRI-listed, contains bacteriophages that specifically target the bacterium responsible for fireblight.
 After several years of steadily increasing fireblight pressure in the orchard, we have finally found a biological product that can make even the worst shoot blight take a seat on the bus like everybody else.

-Core Holistic Spray: a rotating cocktail applied ten or more times a growing season for nutrition and disease/pest prevention, including some or all of the following — Ahimsa pure neem oil (OMRI-listed)*, Ahimsa karanja oil (OMRI-listed), EM-1 beneficial microbes (OMRI-listed, and brewed on-farm from a mother culture), SeaCrop sea minerals (OMRI-listed), AEA Micropak trace minerals (OMRI-listed), Charley’s Soap (a locally-made, environmentally-friendly soap that we use to help emulsify the brew components)
+Core Holistic Spray: a rotating cocktail applied four or more times a growing season for nutrition and disease/pest prevention, including some or all of the following — TerraNeem (OMRI-listed neem oil formulation; also used for spring “fatty acid knockdown” spray), Ferti-Organic karanja oil (OMRI-listed), Spectrum beneficial microbes (OMRI-listed), MaxiCrop soluble seaweed powder (OMRI-listed), AEA Micropak trace minerals (OMRI-listed), blackstrap molasses (OMRI-listed), Ecos (a “plant-powered” dish soap that we use to help emulsify the brew components)

 Isomate mating disruptors: OMRI-listed dispensers that are hung from tree canopies to release mating pheromones of Oriental fruit moth and codling moth to make it harder for adults to find each other and reproduce within the orchard.

 Lime Sulfur: OMRI-listed, but our least favorite thing in the world to spray!
-It is very caustic and can cause severe corrosion on equipment and our persons (burns), but it is very useful when severe broad-spectrum disease clean-up is needed in the orchard.
+It is very caustic and can cause severe corrosion on equipment and our persons (burns), but it is very useful when severe broad-spectrum disease clean-up is needed in the orchard during dormant season.
 Can also be used as to thin blossoms during bloomtime, but of course, it also kills beneficial fungi and bacteria.
 For that reason, it is often used pre-beneficial biological applications to create a blank slate to start from.
+We will be applying it in late fall post-harvest to prevent Neonectria ditissima (European Apple Canker) cankers from spreading in our trees after a few bad years.

 Blossom Protect/Buffer Protect: OMRI-listed strains of Aureobasidium pullulans that provide protection against early season fireblight by colonizing blossoms in a prophylactic manner and creating an inhospitable environment for fireblight-causing bacteria by acidifying the blossom interior.